stormcloud266/gatsby-module-scss/README.md

 # My Gatsby Template

 The Gatsby Default Starter with the additions I use on most of my projects.
+This is set up for SCSS modules.

 ## Overview